phptek/silverstripe-verifiable/README.md

 ### Version 1.x

-* For `File` objects, only the contents of the _original file_ and its file name are hashed along with any `verifiable_fields` present.
-For all resized images present in your system, changes to these will not be flagged as evidence of tampering.
-Only changes to the original are accounted for.
+* For `File` objects; changes to any resized images present in your system will not be flagged as evidence of tampering.
+Verifiable will only detect changes made to the original image file.
 * Note that when publishing content, `SiteTree` or otherwise, a slight delay will occur due to the required network requests to the Chainpoint network.

 ## Background Reading